Cleveland High School (Portland, Oregon): History

+The district has received criticism for their decision to demolish the entire school in and replace it with a new school.
+In December 2025, a Change.org petition was begun to gather support for preserving the school and to urge the district to place a hold on demolition.

+Work began on the deconstruction of the historic building and construction of a new school in its place in June 2026.
+The new school is expected to be complete in time for instruction to begin in fall 2029.
+During construction, Cleveland students will learn at the former site of Marshall High School.

 Student profile

 In the 2018–2019 school year, Cleveland's student population was 68% European American, 10% Hispanic/Latino, 9% Asian, 3% African American, 1% Native American, 1% Pacific Islander, and 8% mixed race.
 In 2009–2010, the school was locally known for having "an incredibly vocal, motivated and organized parent community".

 In 2008, 85% of the school's seniors received a high school diploma.
 Of 310 students, 262 graduated, 26 dropped out, nine received a modified diploma, and 13 were still in high school the following year.
 In 2009, 28% of Cleveland students were transfers into the school.

 Athletics

 Cleveland competes in the Portland Interscholastic League under 6A classification.